isomerpages/moe-northlandpri/_cca/CCA.md

 In line with our school’s vision “Firm Foundations, Future Learnings”, we hope to equip our students and prepare them for the future by

-* Building **C**ompetence - Provide opportunities for our students to learn and hone new skills through their involvement in interesting and meaningful activities
+* Building&nbsp;**C**ompetence - Provide opportunities for our students to learn and hone new skills through their involvement in interesting and meaningful activities
-* Developing **C**haracter – Emphasise the importance of teamwork, discipline and commitment by instilling core values and developing their social-emotional competencies
+* Developing&nbsp;**C**haracter – Emphasise the importance of teamwork, discipline and commitment by instilling core values and developing their social-emotional competencies
-* Achieving **A**spiration – Motivate our students to realise their potential through consistent efforts in developing their pursuit of excellence
+* Achieving&nbsp;**A**spiration – Motivate our students to realise their potential through consistent efforts in developing their pursuit of excellence

 Our school strongly believes in giving our students a well-balanced and all-rounded education.
-Thus, we encourage our students to not only excel in their studies but also to participate actively in co-curricular activities.
+Thus, we encourage our students to not only excel in their studies but also to participate actively in co-curricular activities.&nbsp;

 Northland Primary School provides a wide range of CCAs to broaden and deepen our students’ foundations for lifelong learning incorporating holistic education for students to discover their strengths, interests and talents.